Dasarahalli: Demographics

-T Dasarahalli (Tumkur road Dasarahalli) or Peenya Dasarahalli was a former City Municipal Council.
-But, now it is officially merged to Bruhat Bangalore Mahanagara Palike.
+T Dasarahalli (Tumkur Road Dasarahalli) or Peenya Dasarahalli was a former City Municipal Council.
+But now it is officially merged to Bruhat Bangalore Mahanagara Palike.
 T Dasarahalli is also an Assembly Constituency after delimitation of Assembly constituencies.
-Manjunath from JDS is now representing Dasarahalli constituency.
+S Muniraju of Bharatiya Janata Party is now representing Dasarahalli constituency, R Manjunath (Janatadal) is opposition leader of this constituency who presently joined back to Congress at Loksabha election time 2024.

-Dasarahalli is strategically located as it is on National Highway 4.
-Zip code of T.Dasarahalli is 560057.
+Dasarahalli is strategically located on National Highway 4.
+The zip code of T. Dasarahalli is 560057.